sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 for i in {A..J}; do seqtk subseq ../../../2_Prophages/VIBRANT/Ind${i}/VIBRANT_Ind${i}_vibrant/VIBRANT_phages_Ind${i}_vibrant/Ind${i}_vibrant.phages_lysogenic.fna Ind${i}_Prophage_List > Ind${i}_Active_Prophages.fasta; done
 ```

+### Step 4E: QC on Phage Contigs: CheckV
+This step was done on Galaxy, as the program is installed already there.
+Storing the results in 5_Viral_Analysis/3_CheckV (not finished, still on Galaxy Server)

 ### Step 5 Viral Analysis : Align Viral Reads

 So I need to combine both the prophages and viral assembled phage contigs.